MariamGad/two-tier-application-using-terraform/README.md

 * Creating route table.
 * Attaching the Internet Gateway to the public subnet.
 * Attaching the route table to the public subnet.
-* Create subnet group for DB instance.
+* Create subnet group for RDS instance.
 ---

+### Create Application Module
+**you can find [application module](https://github.com/MariamGad/terraform-application-module) here**\
+this module is responsible for:
+* Creating EC2 instance using `t2.micro` instance type with `Amazon Linux` image
+* Attaching EC2 to a public subnet
+* Attaching security group that allows HTTP and HTTPS traffic to EC2